 For a general overview of the opposition to global warming, see William Happer, The Truth About Greenhouse Gases, in First Things 214 (2011/July-August), p.
 33 ff.
 He hits many of the main points, but there is a lot more than he can cover in his space limitations.
 As always with the periodical First Things, there are no citations to backup in the technical literature.
 Happer is actually a real physicist (at Princeton, in a highly regarded department).
 Not all in the global-warming business have training that solid (see Bill McKibben, below).

 A few things to remember: yes, temperatures may be rising --- a little.
 But that would be good (see Happer's article above).
-There were warm periods in the heyday of Greco-Roman civilization and the high middle ages, and cool periods in the Dark Ages and the Little Ice age, all embarrassing to the AGW thesis.
+There were warm periods in the heyday of Greco-Roman civilization and the high middle ages, and cool periods in the Dark Ages and the Little Ice Age, all embarrassing to the AGW thesis.
 Knowledgeable people tell me the principal greenhouse gas is not carbon dioxide but water-vapor, from ocean evaporation.
-Finding backup will take me a while.
+Finding backup is non-trivial.
 The USAF Handbook of Geophysics?
-It will take both concentration of gas components and their opacities at various frequencies.
-And a model of radiative transfer between the earth and space.
+It would take both concentration of gas components and their opacities at various frequencies, as well as a model of radiative transfer between the earth and space.

 The general public was never as exercised about global warming as the activists, and so when the chief activists were caught messing with the data, hiding data, corrupting peer review, the public has gone back to sleep.
 For details, google "Climate Research Unit", "University of East Anglia", or "IPCC".